mbrochh/mbrochh.io/src/posts/gatsbyjs-netlify.md

 ---

 Thank you for reading this post.
 I hope it proved to be useful for you.
-If you would like to buy me a Chai tea, you can send a few satoshis to my BTC address: 3Q6dfwHh594vkNs2HqXk9YsqBSFK4VzuJ5
+If you would like to buy me a Chai tea latte, you can send a few satoshis to my BTC address: 3Q6dfwHh594vkNs2HqXk9YsqBSFK4VzuJ5

 If this post motivated you to build your own blog, please feel free to post a link to your blog in the comments!